danieljprice/splash/docs/faq.rst

 Frequently Asked Questions
 ==========================
 Here is a collection of the most common problems with using SPLASH.
 You may also wish to browse the archives of the `splash-users <http://groups.google.com/group/splash-users>`_ discussion list.
+See also the old `pgplot faq <http://users.monash.edu.au/~dprice/splash/pgplot.html`.

 .. _sec:moviemaking: